PacktPublishing/-Introducing-Test-Driven-Development-in-C-/README.md

 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:
+This course has the following software requirements:<br/>
 ● Visual Studio 2017
 This course has been tested on the following system configuration:<br/>
-●	OS: Windows 10 Pro
+●	OS: Windows 10 Pro<br/>
-●	Processor:Intel Core i5 3.3GHz
+●	Processor:Intel Core i5 3.3GHz<br/>
-●	Memory: 16GB
+●	Memory: 16GB<br/>
-●	Hard Disk Space: 1TB
+●	Hard Disk Space: 1TB<br/>
 ●	Video Card:Integrated Intel HD Graphic 4600